Longwood Avenue station: Station layout

 This underground station has three tracks and two side platforms.
 The center express track is used by the weekday peak direction <6> service.
+The 6 local train serves the station at all times.
+The next stop to the south is East 149th Street, while the next stop to the north is Hunts Point Avenue.

 Both platforms have their original Dual Contracts mosaic trim line and name tablets.
 The Vickers geometric design shows a diamond pattern in sea-foam green with a border of darker green mixed with blue.
 "L" plaques for "Longwood Avenue" run along the trim line at regular intervals.
 The name tablets are bordered in mixed shades of green and brown, and read "LONGWOOD AVE." in all-caps, serif white lettering on a mottled blue background.
 Light green I-beam columns run along the platforms at their center at regular intervals with every other one having the standard black name plate with white lettering.

 Both platforms were extended at either ends in the 1960s to accommodate the current standard length of an IRT train (514 feet).
 The extensions are noticeable as they are narrower than the rest of the platforms, have no columns, and the trim line is blue with "LONGWOOD AVE" in white sans serif font.
 The extensions result in the platforms being slightly offset.

 There are no crossovers or crossunders to allow free transfers between directions.
 The southbound platform has a green fiberglass bucket seat bench built in the extended area in the 1960s.